Giusseppe-97/Uncertainty_Quantification/docs/index.md

 Check the [demos](pages/demos/demos.html) to see:
 + Theory.
   + Galerkin Method
-  + Collocation Method
-+ Analysis.
     + Problem 1.
+Solve Poisson's equation using the Galerkin Method.
+  + Stochastic Galerkin Method
+    + Problem 2.
 Solve a differential equation with uniformed distributed alpha and beta using the Stochastic Galerkin Method.
+  + Collocation Method
-  + Problem 2.
+    + Problem 3.
 Solve problem 1 using the Collocation Method.
-  + Problem 3.
-Solve Poisson's equation using the Galerkin  Method.
-+ Analysis.
-  + Python code.
 + Matlab code.
++ Takeaway